nimbly/Announce/README.md

 ## Features

-* Uses PHP's `#Attribute` feature to register class methods as event handlers.
+* Uses PHP's `#Attribute` feature to register class methods as event handlers
-* Optional PSR-11 Container support.
+* Optional PSR-11 Container support
-* Full autowiring support for your subscribers.
+* Full autowiring support for your subscribers and listeners - pass in not just the event but any needed services or other dependencies!

 ## Installation